 First of all, in the browser they give you a small little window to type into.

 Secondly, they found errors, that weren’t even errors.

 For instance, it notified me to correct the word ‘whether’ (used properly according to both Grammarly and White Smoke) to ‘weather’ saying it was the incorrect context.
 I subsequently changed the wording of the sentence in reference only because it irked me and not because it was erroneous.
 So, this is why I have listed Ginger last.

 When it comes to pricing, Ginger Premium falls in between the grammar checkers, White Smoke and Grammarly.
 Like Grammarly, it has a free version (pitiful though it is).
 It has extensions for all browsers and mobile devices.

 Others may have a different opinion and I would be happy to hear from you.
 Let me know if you have found Ginger better and why.
 This is merely my impression on trying out Ginger as an alternative to Grammarly and White Smoke.

-In summary, I place Grammarly at the top for new writers and bloggers.
+In summary, I place Grammarly at the top as a Grammar Checker for new writers and bloggers.
 However, I also place White Smoke as a better option for those looking for premium features.

-Now the choice is yours if you should improve your writing through the use of one of these awesome tools or continue writing posts full of errors (that even your friends might not even notice) that continue to make you look less professional and definitely sub par when you are compared with other bloggers and writers.
+The choice is yours if you should improve your writing through the use of one of these awesome tools or continue writing posts full of errors (that even your friends might not even notice) that continue to make you look less professional and definitely sub-par when you are compared with other bloggers and writers.